Converg3nce/matic-docs/docs/validate/delegator-faq.md

 ### I have delegated my tokens via Metamask on the Staking dashboard.
 Do I need to keep my system or device on?

-No. Once your Delegation transactions are confirmed, and you can see your tokens reflected in the Total Stake and New Reward cards/sections, then you are done.
+No. Once your Delegation transactions are confirmed, and you can see your tokens reflected in the `Total Stake` and `New Reward` cards/sections, then you are done.
 There is no need to keep your system or device on.

-### I have unbonded, how long will it take to Unbond
+### I have unbonded.
+How long will it take to Unbond?

 The unbonding period is currently set to 424 checkpoints.
 This is approximately 9 days.
 Every checkpoint takes approximately 34 minutes.
 However, some checkpoints could be delayed upto ~1 hour due to congestion on Ethereum.

-### I have unbonded, and I now see the Claim Stake button, but it is disabled, why is that
+### I have unbonded, and I now see the Claim Stake button, but it is disabled, why is that?

-The Claim stake button will only be enabled when your unbonding period is complete.
+The `Claim Stake` button will only be enabled when your unbonding period is complete.
 The unbonding period is currently set at 424 checkpoints.

-### Do I know when will the Claim Stake button be enabled?
+### Do I know when the Claim Stake button will be enabled?

-Yes, under the Claim Stake button you would see a note on how many checkpoints are pending before the Claim Stake button would be enabled.
+Yes, under the `Claim Stake` button you would see a note on how many checkpoints are pending before the `Claim Stake` button would be enabled.
 Every checkpoint takes approximately 30 minutes.
 However, some checkpoints could be delayed upto ~1 hour due to congestion on Ethereum.

 ### How do I switch my delegation from Foundation Nodes to External nodes?